aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Initializes a new instance of the [Workbook](../../com.aspose.cells/workbook) class.

+**Remarks**

 The default file format type is Excel97To2003.

 **Example**